 Basically, your twins are getting ready for their birth.
 Most of the downy hair that covers them as well as the waxy white substance all around their body will be gone.
 They will still continue taking in amniotic fluid, but it will soon come out of their body as their first poo.

-As early as 16 weeks, you’ll be experiencing what is known as the Braxton Hicks contractions.
+As early as 16 weeks pregnant with twins, you’ll be experiencing what is known as the Braxton Hicks contractions.

 But what are they?

 During your pregnancy, you might notice the muscles of your womb or your uterus is tightening.
 If you place your hands on your belly when it’s happening, you’ll notice that your bump has grown hard.

 This is common and won’t probably cause you discomfort.
 Plus it also happens for at least a minute or even less.
 You’d likely encounter this once, maybe twice, in an hour or several times during the day.

 However, Braxton Hicks contractions can happen more frequently and even cause you pain and discomfort during the 9th month of your pregnancy.
 Some experts believe that this is your body’s way of getting ready for labor as it keeps your muscle fibers toned.
 They also believe that the contractions help your cervix get ready for birth, too.

 Difference Between Braxton Hicks Contractions and Labor

 Braxton Hicks contractions can be pretty uncomfortable during the last months of your pregnancy.
 Sometimes, you’d even panic and think you’re going into labor.